narfdotpl/selfdot.vim/README.markdown

 Typing `self.` can be annoying, mistyping -- even more.
-This plugin lets you save keystrokes by expanding `.` into `self.` in places where putting a dot would be a syntax error, i.e. at the beginning of an indented line or right after an operator.
+This plugin lets you save keystrokes by expanding `.` into `self.` in places where putting a dot is a syntax error, e.g. at the beginning of an indented line or right after an operator.

 Installation